 Horse to be penalized for any unnecessary delay or excessive time at an object.
 Judge(s) can advance an exhibitor to the next obstacle if a horse is taking excessive time at an obstacle.
-Maximum time of sixty (60) seconds per obstacle.
 Scoring begins at a 70.
 Cantering must be penalized in Obstacle Driving.